WICG/storage-buckets/explainer.md

     "/inbox-sw.js", { scope: "/inbox", bucket: "inbox" });
 ```

+The API for creating buckets and specifying / querying policies wouldn't change.

 TODO: Explain why this is worse than the main decision.

+Developer ergonomics

+* Easier to learn - no per-API option to remember
+* Harder to make mistakes - option dictionaries are prone to typos
+* Easy to replace the default bucket in JS -
+  `window.indexedDB = inboxBucket.indexedDB`

 ### Allow all safe characters for HTTP headers in bucket names